ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Cloudant's _id field is either:

-a 32 character string generated by Cloudant - the ID is a meaningless sequence of numbers and letters that is guaranteed to be unique. or, a string defined by you (if you know something unique about your data)
+A 32 character string generated by Cloudant - the ID is a meaningless sequence of numbers and letters that are guaranteed to be unique.
+Or, a string defined by you (if you know something unique about your data).

 Here are some examples of supplying your own document _id :

-using it to store something that you know is unique i.e. the email address of a user.
+Using it to store something that you know is unique i.e. the email address of a user.
 Your registration mechanism can enforce a one-user-per-email address policy.
-Some users choose to encode the document type in the _id e.g. user:56, book:55 The last example shows using a 32-digit string (generated in your app) that is designed to sort in approximate date/time order, making it easy to retrieve the latest documents from the database, without a secondary index.
+Some users choose to encode the document type in the _id e.g. `user:56`, `book:55`.
+The last example shows using a 32-digit string (generated in your app) that is designed to sort in approximate date/time order, making it easy to retrieve the latest documents from the database, without a secondary index.

 Cloudant takes your document _ids and stores them in an index (like the contents page of book).
 This primary index is in _id order and is used to allow Cloudant to retrieve documents by their _id - thus behaving like a key/value store.